unicornbloods/Hardcore-Ender-Expansion/README.md

 Please report any bugs/issues to the [GTNH Github](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack/issues).

-Always provide as much information and details as possible.
+Always provide as much information and detail as possible.
 If you're reporting a bug or a crash, always **provide logs** (both crash and client/server log) and conditions under which the bug or crash happened!